l-aldarondo/Credit_Risk_Analysis/README.md

 ### D1: Use Resampling Models to Predict Credit Risk

-Using your knowledge of the imbalanced-learn and scikit-learn libraries, you’ll evaluate three machine learning models by using resampling to determine which is better at predicting credit risk.
-First, you’ll use the oversampling RandomOverSampler and SMOTE algorithms, and then you’ll use the undersampling ClusterCentroids algorithm.
-Using these algorithms, you’ll resample the dataset, view the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
+Using the imbalanced-learn and scikit-learn libraries, we  evaluated three machine learning models by using resampling to determine which was better at predicting credit risk.
+First, we used the oversampling RandomOverSampler and SMOTE algorithms, and then we used the undersampling ClusterCentroids algorithm.
+Using these algorithms, we resampled the dataset, viewed the count of the targeted classes, trained a logistic regression classifier, calculated the balanced accuracy score, generated a confusion matrix, and generated a classification report.

 <br/>